How many Canada-Japan Co-op Program students can a company hire at one time?

 The company applies for a “Designated Visa” or Tokutei Katsudo visa for Canada-Japan Co-op students.
 The company applies for the visa in Japan and the process usually takes at least three months.

-The Canada-Japan Co-op Program Assistant will advise once a match has been confirmed of the visa application process in detail and will assist in the coordination, collection and couriering of all the necessary documents from the student and the program to the company for visa application.
+Once a match has been confirmed the Canada-Japan Co-op Program Assistant will advise of the visa application process in detail and will assist in the coordination, collection and couriering of all the necessary documents from the student and the program to the company for visa application.
 Appropriate visa documents are presented together at the nearest District Immigration Office to the company in Japan.
 A Certificate of Eligibility (CoE) is then issued to the company.
 The company mails the CoE to The Canada-Japan Co-op program office where a copy is taken and then forwarded on to the student for visa application in Canada.

 Please note: the CoE must match exactly the information which is contained in the student’s passport, such as spelling of name, birth date, birth location, order of first name and family name, etc. Even the slightest difference may cause the application to be rejected.